Bachelor of Social Sciences

 If you maintain a high GPA, you will have the opportunity take part in an internship in your third year with an organisation from within the arts, media, parliament or environment.
 These include State Parliament and a range of public and business sector agencies, where you can use the knowledge from your university study in a practical work environment, building valuable networks and gaining experience that counts towards your degree program and prepares you for your future career

-Development Officer, Humanitarian / Aid Worker, Anthropologist, Community Development Officer, Non Government Organisation Worker, Internet Consultant, Advertising Officer, Analyst, Market Researcher, Business Analyst, Data Analyst, Political Adviser, Politician, Project Manager, Project Officer, Research Manager, Researcher, Risk Manager, Strategist, Industrial relations, Information Officer, Welfare Officer, ...
+Community Outreach Worker, Community Project Manager, Social Inclusion Officer, Social Researcher, Government or Corporate Policy Adviser, Workplace Relations Officer, Humanitarian / Aid Worker, Anthropologist, Community Development Officer, Non Government Organisation Worker, Advertising Officer, Market Researcher, Data Analyst, Political Adviser, Politician, Project Officer, Research Manager, Risk Manager, Strategist, Industrial relations, Foreign Affairs, Research Associates, ...

 Study Abroad and ExchangeIt is recommended that you take any global study in year 2 of your degree.
 If you are studying a language (at beginners’ level) as a major or minor, it is recommended you take your global study in year 3 of your degree.
 Contact firstname.lastname@example.org to receive further information and advice.